borela/presentable/README.md

       // The instance is useful if you need to call the presentable’s methods,
       // an example would be a button having a method “press” or “click”. instance,
-      // It is recommended to access the state/props through this property instead
+      // It is recommended to access the context/state/props through this property
-      // of accessing them through the instance, this is by design to allow other
+      // instead of accessing them through the instance, this is by design to allow
-      // decorators to modify/enhance the presentable property when needed. state, props
+      // other decorators to modify/enhance the presentable property when needed. context, state, props
     } = this.props.presentable
     return <div>Ctrine!</div>
   }